Jagucan/holbertonschool-validation/module3_task5/DEPLOY.md

 ## What is in the archive and how to unarchive it?

 The archive contains the files needed to deploy the awesome website.
-Unarchive it by running the command unzip awesome-website.zip.
+Unarchive it by running the command `unzip awesome-website.zip`.

 ## What are the commands to start and stop the application?